DataDog/integrations-core/oracle/README.md

 sqlplus <USER>/<PASSWORD>@(DESCRIPTION=(ADDRESS_LIST=(ADDRESS=(PROTOCOL=TCPS)(HOST=<HOST>)(PORT=<PORT>))(SERVICE_NAME=<SERVICE_NAME>)))
 ```

+*Note*: When using the [Oracle Instant Client][16] connection, move three files to the `network/admin` directory of the client libraries used by your application:
+  * `tnsnames.ora` - Maps net service names used for application connection strings to your database services
+  * `sqlnet.ora` - Configures Oracle Network settings
+  * `cwallet.sso` - Enables SSL/TLS connections in Thick mode.
+Keep this file secure

 ##### TCPS through JDBC

 If you are connecting to Oracle Database using JDBC, you also need to specify `jdbc_truststore_path`, `jdbc_truststore_type`, and `jdbc_truststore_password` (optional) if there is a password on the truststore.